blkpvnthr/blkpvnthr/README.md

 ## 💡 What I Work On

-- **Web Development:** Creating secure, scalable web applications for NASA and APL research projects.
-Specializing in full-stack development with PHP and modern frameworks to deliver impactful solutions.
+- **Web Development:** Specializing in full-stack development with PHP and modern frameworks to deliver impactful solutions.

 <blockquote>
  <ul> <em style="color: rgb(52, 122, 235);"><u>APL Contributions</u></em>: